ismahl95/bestiary/README.md

  ![image](/doc/imgs/Optional.png)

 In this case, we must use Optional because it may or may not return a result.
-Unlike working lists that may be empty.
+Unlike working with lists that may be empty.
 Optional should return the object or a null.